Zaid-Ajaj/the-elmish-book/chapters/commands/using-json.md

 cd src
 dotnet add package Fable.SimpleJson
 ```
 While `Thoth.Json` uses composed decoders to parse the JSON into the proper types, `SimpleJson` has to no such thing.
-All that `SimpleJson` does is parse the JSON, which is initially a string, into a *generic JSON data structure*:
+All that `SimpleJson` does is parse the JSON, which is initially a `string` into a *generic JSON data structure*:
 ```fsharp
 /// A type representing Javascript Object Notation type Json =